 The Protection Paladin rotation is not very complicated, since all abilities have different cooldowns, and you basically just press whatever is coming off cooldown next.
 When two abilities are ready at the same time, you prioritize according to the list above.
 Having downtime with nothing to cast is not uncommon.
 Note that casting Consecration overwrites any previously active Consecration on the ground.

-7. Active Mitigation Abilities for Protection Paladins
+Active Mitigation and cooldown Abilities for Protection Paladins

 Due to the strength of Shield of the Righteous, it is best to try to use these cooldowns when Shield of the Righteous is not available, in order to smooth the damage intake, as very rarely will you need a cooldown AND Shield of the Righteous.